 Strawberry Water Needs

-1 - 2 inches of water per week is needed for juicy fruits.
+1 to 2 inches of water per week is needed for juicy fruits.
 Regular watering is especially important while the fruit is forming, from early bloom to the end of harvest.

 - Start with a rich, organic soil.
 Apply a balanced fertilizer (10-10-10) at planting time, at the rate of one pound per 100 sq. ft.